Archibald Primrose, 5th Earl of Rosebery: Origins and early life

 Archibald Philip Primrose was born on 7 May 1847 in his parents' house in Charles Street, Mayfair, London.
 His father was Archibald Primrose, Lord Dalmeny (1809–1851), son and heir apparent to Archibald Primrose, 4th Earl of Rosebery (1783–1868), whom he predeceased.
 Lord Dalmeny was a courtesy title used by the Earl's eldest son and heir apparent, during the Earl's lifetime, and was one of the Earl's lesser Scottish titles.
-Lord Dalmeny (died 1851) was MP for Stirling from 1832 to 1847 and served as First Lord of the Admiralty under Lord Melbourne.
+Lord Dalmeny was MP for Stirling from 1832 to 1847 and served as First Lord of the Admiralty under Lord Melbourne.

 Rosebery's mother was Lady (Catherine Lucy) Wilhelmina Stanhope (1819–1901), a historian who later wrote under her second married name "the Duchess of Cleveland", a daughter of Philip Stanhope, 4th Earl Stanhope.
 Lord Dalmeny died on 23 January 1851, having predeceased his father, when the courtesy title passed to his son, the future Rosebery, as the new heir to the earldom.
 In 1854 his mother remarried to Lord Harry Vane (later after 1864 known as Harry Powlett, 4th Duke of Cleveland).
 The relationship between mother and son was very poor.
-His elder and favourite sister Lady Leconfield was the wife of Henry Wyndham, 2nd Baron Leconfield.
+His elder and favourite sister Constance was the wife of Henry Wyndham, 2nd Baron Leconfield.